Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 their associated details added so far from the file, from the previous run, and resume from there.
 **(REQUIRED/LOADING)**
+- As a user, when I exit the application, I want to view a (logged) console which displays all the key events performed during that session of the app.
+**(REQUIRED/LOGGING)**
 ## In phase 1:
 - As a user, I want to be able to add new individuals (names) to my family contact database.